oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 If you're new to Go, this section covers topics that will be helpful to understand before you move forward.
 If you're already familiar with Go, you can skip ahead to the next section.

 The STAPI site and the results of Elasticsearch searches are sent to clients as JSON objects.
 The Go APIs receive JSON objects like maps and lists.
-Map and list values can be of type nil, int, float, string, list, and map.
+Map and list values can be of type `nil`, `int`, `float`, `string`, `list`, and `map`.
 Go is a compiled language and it is also strongly typed.
 Map keys are always strings.
 The values of any map or list can be a mixture of types, so the values of a map or list can't be given an explicit type in the code.

 Go allows maps and lists to have values of any type by declaring the type as an interface: